dev-Ali2008/Xemu-android/README.md

 xaniteOG is a "proof of concept" emulator

-This project was developed with the help of Xemu, building upon its foundation.
-It supports Xbox Original games in XISO format only.
+Xanite is an Android-focused Xbox Original emulator that runs games in XISO format only, with ideas and inspiration drawn from Xemu and X1 Box.

 - Hardware Detection:
 Automatically identifies your device's hardware (GPU, RAM) and optimizes settings for peak performance